 Life is all about moments.
 Life is full of moments and experiences; sometimes enriching and others disappointing.
 Don’t go just go through life letting all its moments pass you by.
 Savor every moment, even the ones that are boring or repetitive.
 Mindfully absorb every moment of your life and make it unique and exciting.
 We do not remember days, we remember moments, so make them count.

 - Don’t compare yourself with other people.
 The grass always might seem greener on the other side but they might water it more.
 You heard right, take charge of your own life, appreciate what you have achieved so far and be grateful for what you have.

 Comparing yourself with others will only make you unhappier, unproductive and depressed.
 There will always be someone who is more good looking, richer, more successful or more intelligent than you.
-Comparison will only make you incapable of recognising your own self-worth.
+The comparison will only make you incapable of recognizing your own self-worth.
 You can stop this, today.

 - Appreciate what you have right now.
 ‘The happiest people are those who are contented with what they currently have, not with what they lack.
 Apply an abundance mindset in your way of thinking – every action begins with the mind, after all’, (Lifehack)

 - Touch someone’s life.
 Helping other people improve their lives, is one of the most rewarding things in the world.
 Doing that, not only makes you feel absolutely great and satisfied it also makes you value what you have in your life more.
 Donate your time to a fundraising event, sponsor a child’s education, give your clothes away to the poor or cook some food for the homeless.
 Devote your attention and time to a friend in need, be a listening ear or a helping hand.You have the ability to make yourself feel more grateful, make a difference in someone else’s life and improve the quality and meaning of yours.
 Every little count, never believe the opposite.